georgeracu/georgeracu.github.com/_posts/2022-01-31-spring-boot-testing-1.md

 * The test is testing that the CorsRegistry adds a mapping to the list of the allowed origins.
 This feels that it was tested already by the creators of the framework;
 * We are not focusing that we actually tested our custom code: adding several values to the list of the allowed origins;
-* The class TestCorsRegistry is not needed when there are powerfull mocking frameworks that allow us to mock that object and assert that custom behaviour has happened on the mock itself;
+* The class TestCorsRegistry is not needed when there are powerful mocking frameworks that allow us to mock that object and assert that custom behavior has happened on the mock itself;
 * Field injection is in our way of actually writing simpler unit tests;

 Lets's see how this code would look like with a bit of refactoring.